milsonei/reactnd-project-readable/frontend/README.md

 │    │   ├── loaded.js #Action creator for indicate that app was loaded.#
-│    │   ├── posts.js #Action creator for Posts with CRUD, incremend and decrement comment counter actions.# │    │   ├── redirect.js #Indicates that a route redirection will occur.# │    │   ├── remember.js # ction creator that indicates the username to be remembered at next login.# │    │   ├── search.js #Action creator that cleans the text previously searched, as well as the cleaning of this text upon completion.#
+│    │   ├── posts.js #Action creator for Posts with CRUD, incremend and decrement comment counter actions.# │    │   ├── redirect.js #Indicates that a route redirection will occur.# │    │   ├── remember.js # Action creator that indicates the username to be remembered at next login.# │    │   ├── search.js #Action creator that indicates the next text to be searched.# │    │   ├── sort.js #Action creator that indicates the sort field.#
 │    │   ├── shared.js #Action creator to load the initial data#
 │    │   ├── success.js #Action creator that indicates success of the previous action.#
 │    │   └── users.js #Creator of actions for Users with actions of creation of new user, change of password and change of avatar.#